marcos-Nieves-24/marcos-Nieves-24/README.md

 </a>
 <td width="350">

-### 🧬 Genome Variant Software
+### 🧬 LabFlow

-> Reproducible genome assembly and variant calling pipeline.
+> Automation toolkit for laboratory and computational workflows

 **Highlights**